flavorjones/flavorjones.github.io/posts/2015/12/abstraction-or-the-gift-of-our-weak-brains.md

 Which is simply a restatement of [Hal Abelson][ha]'s famous quote:

-> “Programs must be written for people to read, and only incidentally
+> Programs must be written for people to read, and only incidentally
-> for machines to execute.”
+> for machines to execute.

 My own personal interpretation of Literate Programming is: prefer self-explanatory code over comments.
 I often urge my pairs to write tests and implementations as if it were English, and in so doing help drive out the right abstractions.